fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8a.md

 }
 ```

-The query fetching the information of all of the people, *allPersons*, is a bit more complicated.
+The query fetching the information of all of the people, <code>allPersons</code>, is a bit more complicated.
 Because the query returns a list of <i>Person</i> objects, the query must describe
 <i>which [fields](https://graphql.org/learn/queries/#fields)</i> of the objects the query returns:

 ```js